learn-co-curriculum/combine-reducers/README.md

 We want our app to do two things:

-1. Keep track of all the books we've read: title, author, description.
+1. Keep track of all the books we've read: title and author name.
 2. Keep track of the authors who wrote these books.

 #### Determine Application State Structure